 Tip 10: Use Grammarly To Reduce The Number Of Errors In Your Articles

-While it is important to reduce articles relatively quickly, it is also important to maintain the quality of the article and minimize the number of mistakes.
+While it is important to produce articles relatively quickly.
+It is also important to maintain the quality of the article and minimize the number of mistakes.
 I use Grammarly as a final check on the article once it is uploaded into WordPress.